 Potomac overlook, July 2019, running time 2:35

-Go to the Planning and Design Outreach Meetings page for a current schedule of meetings
+Go to the Planning and Design Outreach Meetings page for a schedule of meetings, as well as agendas and meeting materials.

 The County established a Sugarloaf Stakeholders’ Advisory Group to provide input and perspective as the county seeks to gain a broader and deeper understanding of the issues, challenges, and opportunities that exist in the Sugarloaf area.